Want to make a great living as a writer? Let me promise you… not only is this possible, but writers can make as much as six-figures a year.

 - I discovered the reasons a lot of writers struggle

 It’s true — and it shocked the heck out of me: I hit that six-figure mark at the very end of my third year as a professional writer.
-And I met loads of other people who had been making that much for years.
+And I met loads of other writers who had been making six-figures for years.

 The take-home message here is simple: